|

 Records of persons who were neither royalty nor nobility

-began to be taken by governments in order to keep track of their
+began to be taken by governments in order to keep track of

-citizens (In most of Europe, for example, this started to take place in
+their citizens (In most of Europe, for example, this

-As more of the population began to be recorded, there were sufficient
+population began to be recorded, there were sufficient

-records to follow a family using the paper trail they left behind.
+records to follow a family using the paper trail they left

 As each person lived his or her life, major events were

-documented with a license, permit or report which was stored at a
+usually documented with a license, permit or report which

-local, regional or national office or archive.
+was stored at a local, regional or national office or

-Genealogists locate these records, wherever they are stored, and
+archive.
+Genealogists locate these records, wherever they

-timelines of persons' lives.
+relationships and recreate timelines of persons' lives.

-family members' names, occupations, etc. Some books are kept for
+used to record family members' names, occupations, etc.

-hundreds or even thousands of years.
-In India, in the eastern state of
+years.
+In India, in the eastern state of Bihar, there is a

-Bihar, there is a written tradition of genealogical records among
+written tradition of genealogical records among Maithil

 Records that are used in genealogy research include: